Laurence Swain MBACP [Accred] UKRCP Counsellor/Psychotherapist

 I can provide short and longer-term therapy which can be discussed and agreed at the initial assessment session and reviewed regularly throughout our work together.

-I am an accredited member of the BACP and adhere to their codes of conduct and safe ethical practice.
+I have been an accredited member of the BACP for 12 years and adhere to their codes of conduct and safe ethical practice.
 I maintain the highest standard of confidentuality within my work.
 As part of my commitment to continued professional development I have successfully completed an additional qualification in 'counselling for depression' [CfD] backed by the government's recent IAPT programme and the BACP.
 I am one of the first counsellors in the UK to have successfully achieved this specialist 'counselling for depression' status.

 I feel passionately about my work and I am committed to delivering the highest standard of care and support to all my clients.
 If at any point I felt your needs could be better met by another therapist/specialist or organisation I would recommend an onward referral.